DhanVidya/dhanvidya.github.io/_drafts/2020-12-06-hidden-costs-of-real-estate.md

 - Maintenance costs

   Given to a broker or someone to take of property or driving down there to check if the property is in good condition

+<h3><b><a name = "ClosingNotes" class="inter-header">Closing notes</a></b></h3>

+This blog post is not to demotivate investors from investing into real estate, but to bring to the table these hidden costs because they are often ignored.
+So the next time you calculate returns, keep these in mind.
+Tracking them meticulously may not work, but keep a rough figure in mind for all of these to add/adjust in returns.